APSAGradHack/APSAGradHack.github.io/_pages/peerreviewedresearch.md

     <b>  General </b>
   </summary>
 <ul>
-  <li> Gardner, S. K. (2008).
-Fitting the mold of graduate school: A qualitative study of socialization in doctoral education.
-Innovative Higher Education, 33(2), 125-138. : Results highlighted a disparate experience for women, students of color, students with families, part-time students, and older students.</li>  </ul>
+  <li> Gardner, S. K. (2008). <a href="https://link.springer.com/article/10.1007/s10755-008-9068-x">Fitting the mold of graduate school: A qualitative study of socialization in doctoral education.</a> Innovative Higher Education, 33(2), 125-138. : Results highlighted a disparate experience for women, students of color, students with families, part-time students, and older students.</li>  </ul>
 </details>